havron/daas/README.md

 `touch <container_name>/<container_name>/wsgi.py` to modify their timestamp and force `docker` to reload them.
-* if you are already using `docker` and have one or more containers running with an alias matching one of `{web, exp, models, mysql}`, you may need to rename your container(s) or those affected in this repository (to do that, simply change the `container_name` appropriately in [docker-compose.yml](https://github.com/samuelhavron/daas/blob/master/docker-compose.yml).
+* if you are already using `docker` and have one or more containers running with an alias matching one of the container names, you may need to rename your container(s) or those affected in this repository (to do that, simply change the `container_name` appropriately in [docker-compose.yml](https://github.com/samuelhavron/daas/blob/master/docker-compose.yml).